-Note that switching between workspaces impacts on the list of Agents, Queues shown on the screen and optionally also the Announcements, and applications (if specific DNs and Applications were assigned to this workspace).
+Note that switching between workspaces impacts the list of Agents, Queues are shown on the screen and optionally also the Announcements, and applications (if specific DNs and Applications were assigned to this workspace).

 Supervisor Tools Finesse gadget

-The application also continues to serve for the system administrators as a web based portal to manage users and permissions.
+The application also continues to serve the system administrators as a web-based portal to manage users and permissions.

 Supervisor Finesse Gadget

 This interface lists all existing UCCX agents or agents in a particular team (if logged in as a supervisor).
 The list shows all users who have the following one of the following UCCX capabilities:

 Supervisors can see their own agents that are assigned to the supervisor workspace while system administrators can see all CCX agents.